Akhaada

-Akhaada is a 2019 Kannada film written and directed by Shiva Ganesh.
+Akhaada is a 2019 Indian Kannada-language film written and directed by Shiva Ganesh.
 Despite beginning in production in the early 2010s, the film remained unreleased before the makers chose to release it via YouTube in July 2019.
 Notably, the film's antagonist Vijay Sethupathi had a long-running battle with the producers to discourage the release of the film's Tamil version, Edakku, before it had an online release in October 2021.